Introduction

 Joint RM model

 In addition to fitness models derived from SHIV data for individual RMs, we inferred a joint model under the assumption that virus evolution within each individual RM with the same TF virus is governed by a similar fitness landscape.
-This method improves inference accuracy from the WF process and deep mutational scanning data 7173.
-The joint path like-lihood for allele frequency trajectories across RMs with the same TF virus is then
+This method improves inference accuracy from the WF process and deep mutational scanning data 102104.
+The joint path likelihood for allele frequency trajectories across RMs with the same TF virus is then

-Eq.
-(17) are not the same as selection coefficients that are simply averaged across RMs with the same TF virus.
+Here, the overbar denotes the sum over the replicate RMs.
+We emphasize that the joint selection coefficients in Eq.
+(20) are not the same as selection coefficients that are simply averaged across RMs with the same TF virus.
 The joint selection coefficients are more robust, as they are guided by the level of evidence within each individual rather than naive averaging.

 Geometrical interpretation of the fitness comparison

-The Pearson values we utilized to compare the fitness landscapes denoted as Fs(g) := F (g |s) and Fh(g) := F (g |h) can be expressed by the following simple relation:
+The Pearson values we utilized to compare the fitness landscapes denoted as Fs(g) := F (g | s) and Fh(g) := F (g | h) can be expressed by the following simple relation:

 Here, Cov(Fs, Fh) and Var(Fs) represent the covariance and variance values estimated from the samples being compared, (Fs(gn), Fh(gn))n.
 C is the covariance matrix defined between arbitrary loci.
 The last equation can be interpreted as an angle between two vectors, s and h, with a metric matrix C; if s = h, the Pearson value clearly becomes 1.
 However, the “similarity” also depends on how these vectors are projected by C; eigenmodes associated with larger variance of statistics will be more emphasized.
 The last expression readily implies an interpretation for the case of shuffled sequences; shuffling the sequences equates to diluting the covariance between loci, resulting in the metric matrix becoming a diagonal matrix.
 Removing the off-diagonal elements corresponds to lifting the constraints on the fitness landscape.